 Contributing code to COVESA can be done in two ways.
-Most commonly, code is contributed in a project hosted in Github.
-However, some organization prefer to manage all contributions by means of an Entity Contribution License Agreement (CLA).
+Most commonly, code is contributed to a project hosted on GitHub.
+However, some organizations prefer to manage all contributions by means of an Entity Contribution License Agreement (CLA).
 This page discusses both options.
 If a prospective contributor has questions, please contact the COVESA Community Director (pboyes at covesa.global) for details.

 In either contribution option, prospective contributors must understand the sign-off and Developers Certificate of Origin as well as understand the guidelines for handling third-party IP in contributions apply (described below).